chuckySF/Rent-A-Dog/README.md

 #### External services
-* [list which APIs or external services will your app use?]

-Firebase database to store user, dog, and rental data.
+Firebase to store user, dog, and rental data.
+Facebook SDK to allow Facebook sign in through Firebase.
+AlamoFire (maybe?) for making network requests.

 #### Views, View Controllers, and other Classes
 * Views